nmashchenko/teameights/README.md

 ✨ MongoDB api for database operations

-✨ StackBlitz API for creating coding env in application

 # Instructions on how to run:

 👋🏻 I recorded a video that explains all functionality and steps: